Dagmar Kersten: Career

 Kersten won a bronze medal on the vault at the 1985 European Championships, where she also finished fifth in the all-around and sixth on the balance beam.
 At the 1985 World Championships in Montreal, she won a bronze medal in the team event, and a bronze medal in the all-around behind joint winners Oksana Omelianchik and Elena Shushunova of the Soviet Union.
 She also made all four apparatus finals, winning silver on bars behind GDR teammate Gabriele Fahnrich, and a bronze on the vault.
 She was sixth on floor and eighth on beam.

 Without her knowledge, Kersten was part of the East German doping program.
-In 1985 she suffered a serious spine injury and had to stop training.
-As part of her recovery treatment she was prescribed Oral Turinabol, an anabolic steroid.
+In 1985, she suffered a serious spine injury and had to stop training.
+As part of her recovery treatment, she was prescribed Oral Turinabol, an anabolic steroid.
 Her physician, Dr. Bernd Pansold, was later convicted in 1998 for the procurement of drugs to minors.
-Before the 1988 Olympics she was administered other performance-enhancing drugs under disguise of nutrition supplements.
+Before the 1988 Olympics, she was administered other performance-enhancing drugs under disguise of nutrition supplements.

 At the 1988 Olympics in Seoul, Kersten won two medals; bronze in the team event, followed by a silver medal on bars behind Romanian Daniela Silivas.
 She also finished sixth in the vault final and eighth in the all-around.

 After German reunification, Kersten moved to Stuttgart and worked at the Swabian Gymnastics Federation.
-Until 2002 she coached the German junior team.
-Later she worked as a speaker of the Lower Saxony Gymnastics Federation and a coach for an acrobatic show, which included her daughter Alina.
-She also holds second dan in taekwondo and teaches martial arts.
+Until 2002, she coached the German junior team.
+Later, she worked as a speaker of the Lower Saxony Gymnastics Federation and a coach for an acrobatic show, which included her daughter Alina.
+She also holds second dan in taekwondo and teaches martial arts at a dojo she founded in Oldenburg.
 Her son Erik is a taekwondo practitioner.

+Kersten has appeared as a motivational speaker.
+In 2022, Kersten launched a podcast about her experience as a gymnast called Ausgeturnt – Noch Lange Nicht!
+(English: Far From Being Done With Gymnastics).